nosaboy/notes-for-usaco.guide/Binary Search Silver.md

 Maintain two pointers l,r such that a_l < x and a_r >= x is always satisfied.
 Add negative inf and positive inf on both sides, and use that as starting values of l and r, so let index of l = -1(-inf) and r = n(+inf).
 We calculate mid = (l+r)/2, then if mid < x, we set l = mid which satisfies a_l < x since all numbers smaller than mid will also satisfy a_l < x.
 Similarily if mid >= x we set r = mid since all bigger elements will also satisfy r = mid, so both conditions are maintained.
-The two conditions cannot be satisfied by a single element, so we do while(l+1 < r).
+The two conditions cannot be satisfied by a single element, so we do while(l+1 < r) since we want to loop until the two converge, meaning if we have l = l and r = l+1 we know that we have already found the answers so we break.
 In the end, the left element will be v_l and right element will be v_r.
 We can then find ans = whichever is minimal: ans - v_l or v_r - ans.
 If all elements smaller than x and we are looking for

 **Maximum index such that value smaller or equal to than given x**